8717 Wolf Valley Drive

 Becca Manis, Vice President of Education

 Becca has been a part of the Challenger network since 1999 as both a Center Director and Lead Flight Director.
-Her love of the outdoors is what drew her into science education, as a former elementary and middle school teacher; it was also the inspiration for her recent move from Indiana to Colorado.
+Her love of the outdoors is what drew her into science education, as a former elementary and middle school teacher; it was also the inspiration for her move from Indiana to Colorado.
 Now, as a member of the Challenger Learning Center of Colorado team, she’s excited about engaging even more students in the STEM fields through her role as Vice President of Education. e-Mission: Lunar Outpost is Becca’s favorite program to run because, despite the fact that the mission is conducted digitally, students remain thoroughly engaged and excited by the science and their contributions to the experience.
 Outside of the Challenger Center, you might find Becca at the dog park, playing volleyball or spending time with her family.

 Carrie Hill, Lead Flight Director